davidmoten/sgb-decoder/README.md

 Given that a service implementation of the decoder would probably serialize the decoded structure into JSON or XML, it probably makes sense to use one of those text formats to hold the canonical decoded form so that the implementer can reuse the canonical form work.

 If JSON or XML was used for the canonical form then it should also be described by a schema document (JSON Schema or XSD).
-This library offers a JSON form and a JSON Schema document.
+This library provides a JSON form and a JSON Schema document and the author suggests that **JSON format is used for the *canonical form***.

 Note that the canonical form in JSON would not have to be exactly matched as a string during a test for compliance.
 We don't care about whitespace outside of expressions (new lines, indents) and even field order so the match would be based on JSON equality.
 Every major programming language has support for this sort of equality match (either in an open-source library or in the base platform).